markjivko/kronup-php/docs/Api/ValueItemsApi.md

 ## `create()`

-> Value items Add a value item to planning
+> Add a value item to planning

 {: .new-title }
 > #️⃣ Execute example in terminal